Feedback Refined Local-Global Network for Super-Resolution of Hyperspectral Imagery: PROPOSED METHOD

 \subsubsection{The Embedding Block}

-Different from previous methods, which treat the hyperspectral image as a whole or multiple single channel images, we divide the whole hyperspectral image into several groups.
-In this way, we can not only explore the correlations among neighboring spectral bands of the input hyperspectral image, but also reduce the spectral dimensionality of each group.
-Specifically, the input low-resolution hyperspectral image $I_{LR}$ is firstly divided into $G$ groups, $I_{LR} = \{I_{LR}^{1}, I_{LR}^{2}, \cdot\cdot\cdot ,I_{LR}^{G}\}$.
+Different from the previous method of treating the HSI as a whole or multiple single-channel images, we divide the entire input low-resolution HSI into several groups.
+With this strategy, we can not only explore the correlation between adjacent spectral bands of the input HSI more easily, but also reduce the spectral dimension of the HSI.
+Specifically, the input low-resolution HSI $I_{LR}$ is divided into $G$ groups.
 More details are discussed in the experiment section.
-As shown in Fig.~\ref{fig:figure2}, for each group $I_{LR}^{g}$, we directly apply one convolution operation to extract its shallow feature $F_{EB}^{g}$ as in \cite{li2019lightweight},
+As shown in Fig.~\ref{fig:figure2}, for each group $I_{LR}^{g}$, we use one convolution operation to extract its shallow feature $F_{EB}^{g}$,